danny0838/lolikit/README.md

 # How to use?

 Change current working directory into you Loli project folder.
-Then typing your command just like...
+Then type command like...

     loli --help
     loli find <keyword>
     loli list
     loli fix
+    loli fix -h
+    ...

+## LICENSE

+MIT LICENSE